-The Farm Workforce Modernization Act of 2019, or H.R.
-5038, seeks to reform the process by which temporary foreign workers migrate to the U.S. to work in agriculture.
+The Farm Workforce Modernization Act of 2021 seeks to reform the process by which temporary foreign workers migrate to the U.S. to work in agriculture.
 The bill has support from both sides of the aisle and from both farmworker and grower constituencies.

 The bill consists of three key platforms: (1) It would create a pathway to legalization for current unauthorized agricultural workers, including an eventual option to become a lawful permanent resident (LPR).
 (2) It would reform and modernize the existing H-2A temporary agricultural worker visa program.
 And (3), it would require all agriculture employers to implement a reformed “E-Verify” program to ensure their workers are authorized.

-Representatives Zoe Lofgren (D-California) and Dan Newhouse (R-Washington) introduced the Farm Workforce Modernization Act on November 12, 2019.
+Originally introduced in 2019, Representatives Zoe Lofgren (D-California) and Dan Newhouse (R-Washington) re-introduced the Farm Workforce Modernization Act on March 3, 2021.

 1. Earned Pathway to Legal Status